 Bordering on the Bay of Firth, Finstown (midway between Kirkwall and Stromness), the Lodges are an ideal base for exploring Mainland Orkney and all the Orkney Islands.
 The lodges can be booked for short or longer stays, starting any day of the week.

 For more information and to check our rates please visit our website

 There are 8 x 2-person lodges (1 bedroomed), each situated on the ground floor – see floor plan on our website

 The lounge has a galley kitchen and the dining table is beside the window, which looks out over the bay.

 There are 4 x family lodges (2 bedroomed), each situated on the upper floor of the building

 The lounge/diner is larger than the 2-person lodge below it, and it also has a galley kitchen.
 The dining table is beside the window, which looks out over the bay of Firth.

 Kitchens in all lodges are well equipped with microwave oven, electric cooker, ample tableware and cooking utensils.

-Other facilities include: radio alarms, TV with freeview and DVD, CD player, WiFi and mobile network coverage.
+Other facilities: radio alarms, TV with freeview and DVD, CD player, WiFi and mobile network coverage.

-Linen and towels are provided and there is an onsite laundry for guests.
+Linen and towels provided.
+There is an onsite laundry for guests.